finos/common-cloud-controls/docs/governance/community-guidelines/templates/charter.md

 ## Governance

-This [WG] will remain compliant with all applicable community policies.
-At the guidance of the WG Lead, this group will seek to implement recommendations set forth by the Community Structure WG.
+This [WG] will remain compliant with all applicable community [policies].
+At the guidance of the WG Lead, this group will seek to implement [recommendations] set forth by the Community Structure WG.

 ### Membership